-Our group classes are on hold for the remainder of 2020 or until social distancing measures are lifted.
+Group classes are on hold until social distancing measures are lifted due to COVID-19.
 We look forward to serving you again in the future.

 Basic Manners for Adult Dogs

 **NO UPCOMING CLASSES**